 There is a difference between archiving data (storing it safely) and sharing data.
 Save and durable storage is preferably done in more copies on sites where backups are regularly made and checks are performed on bit rot.
 Sharing data is done on a site that is accessible for many researchers and which is a logical place for a researcher to look for a dataset, such as a public repository.
 Sharing data can also be done by referring to the data by means of a persistent link ('persistent identifier'), on a prominent place in a publication or website.

-Sharing data does not neccesarily mean immediately nor completely without restrictions.
+Sharing data does not necessarily mean immediately nor completely without restrictions.
 Research data can also be made available under embargo, to be shared only after a specific time.
 Or data can be made available on a non-public site, where access is granted on request.
 In this way there is more insight on who uses the data and how.
-The licence on the data defines who is allowed to do what with the data.
+A license on the use of the data determines what is allowed and what is not.

 Whatever public repository you choose, ensure that it has a quality mark (such as the 'data seal of approval') and that the data recieves a persistent identifier for permanent referral to the data.

 Do you wish to keep your data available permanently?
 The online archiving system EASY offered by DANS is a good option for data in the social sciences and humanities.
 For more technical data, geo spatial data and engineering data, 4TU.ResearchData is a good option.